Leonard Fletcher - Obituary

 Leonard Culver Fletcher 1928 - 2020

 He was born on February 4, 1928, in Kalamazo, MI, a son of the late Leonard and Madeline Culver Fletcher.
 He was raised and educated in Kalamazo.
-During WW II, he served with the Merchant Marines.
-On August 26, 1947, he enlisted in the US Army, serving until April 20, 1949, to accept an appointment as a cCmmissioned Officer serving until September 15, 1952.
-On November 7, 1952, he enlisted in the Air Force and served as Ssgt., until he was honorably discharged on November 6, 1956.
+During WW II he served with the Merchant Marines.
+On August 26, 1947, he enlisted in the US Army, serving until April 20, 1949 to accept an appointment as a commissioned Officer serving until September 15, 1952.
+On November 7, 1952, he enlisted in the Air Force and served as Ssgt. until he was honorably discharged on November 6, 1956.

 On March 1, 1952, he married Margaret Kanaley.
 She passed away in 2007.